mavlink/mavlink-devguide/en/mavgen_c/message_signing_c.md

 ## Using accept_unsigned_callback

-[Message Signing > Accepting Unsigned Packets](../guide/message_signing.md#accepting_unsigned_packets) and [Message Signing > Accepting Incorrectly Signed Packets](../guide/message_signing.md#accepting_incorrectly_signed_packets) specifies that a message signing implementation should provide mechanisms such that library users can choose to conditionally accept unsigned or incorrectly signed packets.
+[Message Signing > Accepting Unsigned Packets](../guide/message_signing.md#accepting_unsigned_packets) and [Accepting Incorrectly Signed Packets](../guide/message_signing.md#accepting_incorrectly_signed_packets) specify that a message signing implementation should provide mechanisms such that library users can choose to conditionally accept unsigned or incorrectly signed packets.

-The C implementation provides the `accept_unsigned_callback()` function pointer, which may optionally be set in the [signing](#enabling_signing_channel) structure.
+The C implementation provides the `accept_unsigned_callback()` function pointer for this purpose, which may optionally be set in the [signing](#enabling_signing_channel) structure.
 The C prototype for this function is:

 ```c